Introduction

 -

-What happens after a complaint is submitted
+What happens after someone submits a complaint

 The Employer’s Responsibility Goes Beyond Receiving Complaints